This is our gym.

-Dreaming about walking a marathon or half marathon?
-If you live outside the Greater Toronto Area, the next best thing to taking our programs is remote coaching.
+Dreams of walking a marathon or half marathon?
+Live outside the Greater Toronto Area?
+The next best thing to taking our programs is remote coaching.

 Get Certified as a Walking Coach

 Love sharing your love of walking?
-Our certification program will give you all the tools you need to start walking classes in your community.
+Our certification program gives you the tools you need to start walk classes in your community.

 Individual/Small Group Coaching

 Work with Lee at your home or outside!
-If you live in the Greater Toronto Area, contact her for details.
+If you live in Toronto, contact her for details.